Tutorial | Create a Custom Products Catalog App with the CLI

 Let's break down the above code:

-• Lines 2-5: Define basic data necessary for the query used to populate the table.
+• Lines 2-5: Define basic data necessary for retrieving and identifying the items used to populate the table.

-• Lines 7-50: Define the function that fetches the collection data used to populate the table.
+• Lines 7-46: Define the function that fetches the collection data used to populate the table.
+It receives a query object and returns the matching products plus a total count.

-• Lines 54-57: Define which filter factories are used with the filters.
+• Lines 50-52: Define which filter factories are used with the filters.
+The updatedDate filter uses the dateRangeFilter factory.

 4. Create the optimisticActions class using useOptimisticActions.